 We understand the need to try it first.
 Please drop us an email to email@example.com

-Even if we don't have a dealer in that country, maybe we have a happy customer in that country so you may talk to, you might visit that customer and have a touch and then eventually fly the Scout if he agrees.
+Even if we don't have a dealer in that country, maybe we have a happy customer in that country that you may talk to.
+You might visit that customer and have a touch and then eventually fly the Scout if he agrees.
 On top of that you will have a new paramotor friend..

 The other option is a full money-back guarantee.
-So we provide 21 days for you to try.
-Place an order get it shipped to your door unpacket it, go fly flight, flight it again.
+We provide 21 days for you to try.
+Place an order, get it shipped to your door, unpacket it, go fly flight, flight it again.
 You have 21 days to make a decision whether you love the Scout completely or you are dissatisfied with something.
-Should it be the case ship it back and we'll give you a full money refund, no risk, no tricks just go for it.
+Should it be the case, ship it back and we'll give you a full money refund, no risk, no tricks, just go for it.

 Check the video here: https://www.facebook.com/watch/?v=359332311868327&extid=SyEt3alKjwQhtH3u